philliplongman/csv-reader-elixir/README.md

 ## Design decisions

-#### Original
+### Original

 Since the project was so simple and didn't call for any persistence, I originally built it in Ruby with Sinatra.
 I thought it would be fun to submit the files asynchronously and return data via JSON for a single-page app, using Vue.js on the front end.

-#### Conversion
+### Conversion

 Converting the app seemed like a great first project for Elixir Phoenix.
 That was true on the back end.

 The front was a little more complicated.
 Brunch didn't play well with Vue, so I had to rip it out and use webpack to serve assets.
 I didn't want to convert my Slim files to the wordier EEx format, so I added PhoenixSlime.
 Later, an unsolvable JS problem with one of the Vue dependencies turned out to just be a slight syntax difference between Slim & Slime.
-Serves me right for being lazy.

-If I have the opportunity later, I'd like to replace the front end with Elm.
+If I have the opportunity in the future, I'd like to replace all of it with Elm.

 I used ExUnit and Wallaby for testing.
-Wallaby with PhantomJS allowed me to test JavaScript integration, but I had to use Babel to transpile down to ES2015.
+Wallaby with PhantomJS allowed me to test JavaScript integration, but I had to use Babel to transpile down to ES2015 so that PhantomJS could see Vue.

 ## Project info